Molecular-level design of materials for lithium-sulphur batteries

 The student will receive a full living stipend of £15000 per year over the 3-year duration of the project, according to the standard set by UK research councils

-Applications are invited for a fully funded c PhD studentship for three years.
-The student will register for PhD at the University of Surrey.
+Applications are invited for a fully funded PhD studentship for three years.
+The student will register for a PhD at the University of Surrey.
 The main aim is to use atomic and molecular scale modelling based on density functional theory and molecular dynamics, to design cathode materials and electrolyte for Li-S batteries.

 We welcome students from any nationality to apply.